b-crawl/bcrawl/README.md

   - Staves of Earth have a +3 AC bonus.
   - v1.1: Players can use a Wand of Polymorph on themselves repeatedly.
   - v1.4: Some thrown weapon types are consolidated.
+  - v1.5.2: The skin of Zhor gains +4 slaying.

 #### Removed Items
   - Amulet of Harm